AppCron/ACInteractor/README.md

 simulate, like a long taking webservice request or a full database.

 ## Troubleshooting
 0. I can not register my Interactor at the InteractorExecuter.
-I get an Compiler Error.
+I get a Compiler Error.
   * Make sure the `interactor` implements the `Interactor` protocol
   * Make sure the `request` is a subclass of `InteractorRequest<Response>` and is correctly typed.
   * Make sure the `request` is an initialized object instance.